Matrix-valued Gegenbauer polynomials: Introduction

 \subsection{Acknowledgement.}

 We thank Ruiming Zhang for asking the questions at a presentation by one of us (EK) on \cite{KoelvPR1}, \cite{KoelvPR2}, which eventually led to this paper.
-The research of AMdlR is partially supported by {MTM2009-12740-C03-02}, {MTM2012-36732-C03-03} (Ministerio de Econom\'ia y Competitividad.
-Gobierno de Espa\~{n}a), {FQM-4643} (Junta de Andaluc\'ia).
-Part of the work was done while EK was visiting Universidad Nacional C\'ordoba and while AMdlR or PR was visiting Radboud Universiteit Nij\-me\-gen. We thank both universities for their hospitality.
+The research of AMdlR is partially supported by MTM2012-36732-C03-03 (Ministerio de Econom\'ia y Competitividad), FQM-262, FQM-4643, FQM-7276 (Junta de Andaluc\'ia) and Feder Funds (European Union).
+Part of the work was done while EK was visiting Universidad Nacional C\'ordoba and while AMdlR or PR was visiting Radboud Universiteit.
+We thank both universities for their hospitality.
 PR's visit to Nijmegen was supported by a NWO-Visiting Grant 040.11.366.
 PR was also supported by the Coimbra Group Scholarships Programme at KULeuven in the period February-May 2014.